Nexus: Antigone and the Greek World

 Modern takes on Greek myths from Freud, Lord Tennyson (his poem Ulysses), and Keats (Ode to Psyche).
 This lesson is aligned with Common Core Standards CCSS.ELA-LITERACY.RL.1, RL.6, and RL.7 (for 9-10 and 11-12) and CCSS.ELA-LITERACY.RH.1, .RH.6, RH.9 (9-10; 11-12).

-Antigone Lessons Part III – Greco Music and Science
+Antigone Lessons and Lesson Plans Part III – Greco Music and Science

 In these interdisciplinary Antigone lessons students retrace the steps of Archimedes’discovery process, including how he discovered pi.
 Aligned with Common Core Standards CCSS.ELA-LITERACY.RST.2, RST.3, RST.4, RST.8, RST.9 [for 9-10 and 11-12] and with the Common Core goal of exercising literacy across the curriculum.